Blog content writing strengthens a domain, drives traffic to a website, builds trust and supplies a brilliant online customer service platform.

 The word VERY is overused.

 Steven explains that a word either has a meaning or doesn’t.
-Important is important – it can’ be more important, i.e. very important.
+Important is important – it can’t be extra important, i.e. very important.
 It almost devalues the word itself.

 Leave the word out of your writing; it makes things easier to read and more believable.